 - Completes the online CIIS graduation survey

 A link to the survey is e-mailed to the address supplied on the graduation application.
 Additionally, financial aid recipients must conduct an exit interview with the Financial Aid Office.
 Counseling Psychology students must submit all case notes, termination forms, termination case summaries, monthly reports, outstanding debt letters to clients, and practicum site keys to the practicum site manager.
 Clinical Psychology students must complete the department's exit survey.

 The diploma and one copy of the official transcript are typically ready approximately three and-a-half months after the semester of graduation.
+See the Graduation Guidebook for specific dates.
 If the student wants additional copies of the transcript, the student must submit a Transcript Request and fee.